 The Urso Hotel is found in the Chueca district, neighbouring the Chamberi and Tribunal areas.
 The Urso is a 20th-century building which incorporates modern décor and architectural designs.
 It’s a stylish boutique property and is close to embassy buildings, restaurants, and bars.
 It has over 78 rooms and offers amenities such as a spa, swimming pool, lounge bar, and fitness centre.
 Enjoy top-class tapas and wine at Urso’s on-site eatery Media Ración, or dine in The Conservatory, where the outdoors is brought elegantly indoors.

 Only You Boutique Hotel

-The Only You Boutique Hotel in Chueca on the Calle del Barquillo in the centre of Madrid, features award-winning interior design from Lázaro Rosa-Violán.
+The Only You Boutique Hotel in Chueca on the Calle del Barquillo in the centre of Madrid features award-winning interior design from Lázaro Rosa-Violán.
 Housed in what was once a palace, it offers an effortlessly stylish contemporary luxury experience with vintage touches.
-Only You has a Thai style spa, Mediterranean lounge, its own YOUnique restaurant and a British cocktail bar, the only one in the city to have collaborated with Veuve Clicquot.
-The hotel is centrally located in one of the hippest suburbs near the best bars, restaurants and trendiest boutiques of the city.
+Only You has a Thai-style spa, Mediterranean lounge, its own YOUnique restaurant and a British cocktail bar, the only one in the city to have collaborated with Veuve Clicquot.
+The hotel is centrally located in one of the hippest suburbs near the best bars, restaurants and trendiest boutiques in the city.

 The Principal Madrid Hotel